-The TABS-6 Advanced MC module has an in-line filter in the control port (See Figure 2).
+The TABS-6 Advanced module has an in-line filter in the Control Port (See Figure 2).
 This filter should be inspected and cleaned (if any contamination is found), every four months, 34,000 miles or 1,200 operating hours.
 For severe applications, this inspection interval may be reduced.
 If the filter is found to be damaged, install a replacement.
 The filter should also be inspected as part of any troubleshooting where the service brakes are slow to apply and other possible causes have been ruled out.

-REINSTALLATION OF THE BENDIX TABS-6 ADVANCED MC MODULE
+REINSTALLATION OF THE BENDIX[®] TABS-6[TM] ADVANCED MODULE

-All service replacement parts for the Bendix TABS-6 Advanced MC module are configured specifically by part number.
+All service replacement parts for the Bendix[®] TABS-6[TM] Advanced module are configured specifically by part number.

-As mentioned during the Servicing the Bendix TABS-6 Advanced MC Module step, ideally, before removing the module, use Bendix ACom diagnostic software to save the configuration to the desktop.
+As mentioned during the Servicing the Bendix TABS-6 Advanced Module step, ideally, before removing the module, use Bendix[®] ACom[®] diagnostic software to save the configuration to the desktop.
 The technician can use ACom diagnostics to restore the previous configuration settings.

-Always verify that the correct service replacement ECU is being installed by verifying that the part number is the same as the original TABS-6 Advanced MC module.
+Always verify that the correct service replacement ECU is being installed by verifying that the part number is the same as the original TABS-6 Advanced module.
 To verify proper installation, perform the Installation Test using the Bendix ACom diagnostic software (version 6.8 or higher) or use the Bendix[®] Trailer Information Module.

 Inspect the original mounting hardware: If it is in good condition, it can be reused for installation.
-If replacement hardware is needed, use Class 8 steel M10 x 1.5 nuts and lock washers for frame-mounting.
+If replacement hardware is needed, use Grade-5 3/8-18 bolts, nuts and lock washers for the frame-mount unit, or a schedule 80 (heavy gauge steel) 3/4" nipple for the tank-mount unit.